AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Import quiz scores from Adobe Connect {#quiz-adobe-connect}

-Import Connect quiz data into&nbsp;Learning Manager and integrate it with existing reporting workflow&nbsp;so that&nbsp;Learning Manager users can get quiz data, user responses and scores from Adobe Connect sessions within report, like the way it is available for self-paced modules having quizzes.
+Import Connect quiz data into Learning Manager and integrate it with existing reporting workflow so that Learning Manager users can get quiz data, user responses and scores from Adobe Connect sessions within report, like the way it is available for self-paced modules having quizzes.

 In the Connect section, if any learner takes a quiz course or any interactions that supports quiz reporting, all interactions by the learners are tracked in addition to completion.
 The course must be a Connect VC training.